Police will discuss their investigative findings into an alleged rape of a UVA student

 The article chronicled the school’s failure to respond to that alleged assault.
 It prompted an emergency meeting by the school’s governing board and the announcement of a zero-tolerance approach toward sexual assault cases.

 According to the magazine, Jackie, who at the time had just started her freshman year at the Charlottesville school, claimed she was raped by seven men at Phi Kappa Psi fraternity, while two more gave encouragement, during a party.

-However, the University of Virginia's Phi Kappa Psi chapter did not have a party the night of September 28, 2012, the date when the alleged attack occurred, or at all that weekend, the chapter said.
-The chapter's lawyer, Ben Warthen, told CNN that is proved by email and fraternity records.
+However, the University of Virginia’s Phi Kappa Psi chapter did not have a party the night of September 28, 2012, the date when the alleged attack occurred, or at all that weekend, the chapter said in a statement Friday.
+The chapter’s lawyer, Ben Warthen, told CNN email and fraternity records are proof.